mecastilloc/online-store-cli/README.md

 Query to read products  Db table tested. missing fields to print out on console.

 Commit 8:
 Added function to type product id and quantity to purchase.
 Prints out total and refresh data base.
+Readme file update.

+Commit 9:
+Render products data as a table added.
+Starting with selectable options in Manager view.